JDElite Flowchart Builder User Guide

 • The selections are kept in the clipboard until Paste or cleared by pressing Escape.

-For Flowcharts there are five categories:
+Flowcharts include five categories:

 • all central nodes